lewcab/sofle-v1-case/README.md

 # Sofle V1 Case

-Quick project of a modular case for a [Sofle V1](https://github.com/josefadamcik/SofleKeyboard) split keyboard to learn Computer-Aided Design.
+Quick project of a modular case for a [Sofle V1](https://github.com/josefadamcik/SofleKeyboard) split keyboard to learn Computer-Aided Design in SolidWorks.
 Created to simply clamp overtop of the original plates.

 ## Other Components